 abline(v = n - x.obs, col = "red", lty = 2) # lty = 2 to make a dashed line at 29 = 100 - 71.

-The observation 71 (red line) is very much at the right hand tail of the null distribution, so it is pretty improbable to get this many or even more observations under the null hypothesis (that is, if BMI and psoriasis were independent).
+The observation 71 (red line) is very far at the right hand tail of the null distribution, so it is pretty improbable to get a value at least this large under the null hypothesis, that is, under the assumption that BMI and psoriasis were independent.

-Compute probability that under the null hypothesis one would get an observation at least as far in the right tail as we have observed.
+Let’s compute the probability that under the null hypothesis one would get an observation at least as far in the right hand tail as we have observed.

 ## [1] 1.608001e-05

-So in less than 2 out of 100,000 experiments under the null hypothesis would we get 71 or more observations.
-What’s your conclusion about independence between psoriasis and BMI?
+So in less than 2 out of 100,000 experiments under the null hypothesis would we get 71 or more as the outcome count.
+What’s your conclusion about the independence between psoriasis and BMI?

 Conclusion: Either psoriasis status and higher BMI are linked, or a very improbable event has happened “by chance”, namely that we have observed at least as many as 71/100 twin pairs where high BMI and psoriasis go together, which is already so far from the 50% expectation that it has a very small probability if BMI and psoriasis were independent.